ddigiorg/ddigiorg.github.io/pages/theology/biblical-old-testemant-trinity.md

 ```

 Here the Commander of the Lord's Army is worshiped.
 Remember, you can not worship creatures.
 Notice He tells Joshua to take his shoes off because the place is holy, just like Exodus 3:5 when God spoke to Moses.
 This is the Son of God.

+## The Ancient of Days and Son of Man

 ```
  9 “I watched till thrones were put in place,